Beit HaShalom: Settlers' occupancy of the building

 On 19 March 2007, over 200 Jews, mostly yeshiva students from the Hebron area, entered the building in the evening hours.
 They reached the building by running through an Arab village.
 The decision to enter the building that day was reached after the construction of the building was restarted, and the Jews of Hebron received information that Arabs intended to enter the building in the near future.

 The settlers named the house "The Peace House".
 Hebron Jewish Community's spokesperson Noam Arnon said the entry into the house was not meant for provocation but for peaceful residence by Jews.
 About the importance of the building, spokesmen stressed: "The house of peace, on the main road between Hebron and Kiryat Arba is an additional link in the growth of the City of the Patriarchs and Matriarchs.
 Bonding Hebron and Kiryat Arba, this building will provide homes for dozens, if not hundreds of Israelis, waiting to live in Hebron".
 The IDF, who arrived upon the take-over, provided security for the settlers.

-On the same day, Rajabi filed a complaint with the police.
-He charged that the settlers were trespassers, and had occupied his building by force.
+On the same day, Rajabi filed a complaint with the Israel Police, charging that the settlers were trespassers, and had occupied his building by force.
 Over the next week, two Palestinians suspected of selling the house were detained; one arrested in Jordan, the other by the Palestinian Authority.
 Hebron's Jewish Committee condemned the arrests, and accused the PA of having an "anti-Semitic nature" and "prevalent racial hatred".
 Rajabi was summoned to Jericho by the Palestinian Authority, and detained for 6 months "for his own security".